datasciencecampus/synthgauge/docs/_sources/autoapi/synthgauge/index.rst.txt

    .. py:method:: describe_categorical(self)

-      Summarise categorical features
+      Summarise categorical features.

       This function uses `pandas.DataFrame.describe` to calculate
-      summary statistics for each object-type real and synthetic feature.
+      summary statistics for each object-type feature in `self.real_data` and `self.synth_data`.

       :returns: Descriptive statistics for each object-type feature.
       :rtype: pandas.DataFrame

-   .. py:method:: add_metric(self, metric_name, metric_alias=None, **metric_kwargs)
+   .. py:method:: add_metric(self, name, alias=None, **kwargs)

-      Add a metric to the evaluator
+      Add a metric to the evaluator.

       Metrics and their arguments are recorded to be run at a later time.
-This allows metric customisation but ensures that the same metric configuration is applied consistently i.e. once added the parameters do not require resupplying for each execution of the metric.
+This allows metric customisation but ensures that the same metric configuration is applied consistently, i.e. once added, the parameters do not require resupplying for each execution of the metric.
 Supplying a metric alias allows the same metric to be used multiple times with different parameters.

-      Note that self.real_data and self.synth_data will be passed automatically to metrics that expect these arguments.
+      Note that `self.real_data` and `self.synth_data` will be passed automatically to metrics that expect these arguments.
 They should not be declared in `metric_kwargs`.

-      :param metric_name: Name of the metric.
-Must match function name in metrics.
+      :param name: Name of the metric.
+Must match one of the functions in `synthgauge.metrics`.
-      :type metric_name: str
+      :type name: str
-      :param metric_alias: Alias to be given to this use of the metric.
-Allows the same metric to be used multiple times with different parameters within the same evaluator instance.
+      :param alias: Alias to be given to this use of the metric in the results table.
+Allows the same metric to be used multiple times with different parameters.
+If not specified, `name` is used.
-      :type metric_alias: str, optional
+      :type alias: str, optional
-      :param \*\*metric_kwargs: Extra arguments to `metric_name`: refer to each metric documentation for a list of all possible arguments.
+      :param \*\*kwargs: Keyword arguments for the metric.
+Refer to the associated metric documentation for details.
-      :type \*\*metric_kwargs: dict, optional
+      :type \*\*kwargs: dict, optional

-   .. py:method:: add_custom_metric(self, metric_name, metric_func, **metric_kwargs)
+   .. py:method:: add_custom_metric(self, alias, func, **kwargs)

-      Add a custom metric to the Evaluator object.
+      Add a custom metric to the evaluator.

-      To enhance customisability, this function allows users to add metrics from outwith SynthGauge to the Evaluator.

-      A custom metric is a function that accepts the real and synthetic dataframes as the first and second positional arguments respectively.
+      A custom metric uses any user-defined function that accepts the real and synthetic dataframes as the first and second positional arguments, respectively.
 Any other parameters must be defined as keyword arguments.
-The metric function can return a value of any desired type although scalar numeric values are recommended, or namedtuples when there are multiple outputs.
+The metric function can return a value of any desired type although scalar numeric values are recommended, or `collections.namedtuples` when there are multiple outputs.

-      :param metric_name: Name of the metric.
-This is what will appear in the results table.
+      :param alias: Alias for the metric to appear in the results table.
-      :type metric_name: str
+      :type alias: str
-      :param metric_func: Function to be called during the evaluation step.
-The first two arguments will be ``self.real`` and ``self.synth``.
+      :param func: Top-level metric function to be called during the evaluation step.
+The first two arguments of `func` must be `self.real` and `self.synth`.
-      :type metric_func: function
+      :type func: function
-      :param \*\*metric_kwargs: Extra arguments to be passed to `metric_func` during evaluation.
+      :param \*\*kwargs: Keyword arguments to be passed to `func`.
-      :type \*\*metric_kwargs: dict, optional
+      :type \*\*kwargs: dict, optional

-   .. py:method:: copy_metrics(self, Other)
+   .. py:method:: copy_metrics(self, other)

-      Copy metrics from another Evaluator object
+      Copy metrics from another evaluator.

-      To facilitate consistent comparisons of different synthetic datasets, this function copies the metrics dictionary from another evaluator object.
+      To facilitate consistent comparisons of different synthetic datasets, this function copies the metrics dictionary from another `Evaluator` instance.

-      :param Other: The other evaluator object from which the metrics dictionary will be copied.
+      :param other: The other evaluator from which the metrics dictionary will be copied.
-      :type Other: Evaluator
+      :type other: Evaluator

    .. py:method:: save_metrics(self, filename)

-      Save metrics to disk

-      Save the Evaluator's current metrics to a pickle file.
+      Save the current metrics dictionary to disk via `pickle`.

       :param filename: Path to pickle file to save the metrics.
+      :type filename: str

    .. py:method:: load_metrics(self, filename, overwrite=False)

-      Load metrics from disk
+      Load metrics from disk.

-      Update or overwrite the Evaluator's current metrics from a pickle file.
+      Update or overwrite the current metric dictionary from a pickle.

       :param filename: Path to metrics pickle file.
       :type filename: str
-      :param overwrite: If True, all current metrics will be replaced with the loaded metrics.
-Default is False which will update the current metric dictionary with the loaded metrics.
+      :param overwrite: If `True`, all current metrics will be replaced with the loaded metrics.
+Default is `False`, which will update the current metric dictionary with the loaded metrics.
-      :type overwrite: bool, optional
+      :type overwrite: bool, default False

    .. py:method:: metrics(self)
       :property:

-      Return __metrics
+      Return __metrics.

    .. py:method:: combined_data(self)
       :property:

-      Return combined real and synthetic data
+      Return combined real and synthetic data.

    .. py:method:: drop_metric(self, metric)

-      Drops the metric from the evaluator
+      Drops the named metric from the metrics dictionary.

-      The metric `metric` will be removed from the metric catalogue for the evaluator.

-      Note: To update the metric parameters see add_metric.

-      :param metric: Name or alias of the metric to remove from the metrics stored for this evaluator instance.
+      :param metric: Key (name or alias, if specified) of the metric to remove.
       :type metric: str

    .. py:method:: evaluate(self, as_df=False)

-      Compute metrics for real and synth data
+      Compute metrics for real and synth data.

-      Runs through the given metrics in self.__metrics and executes each with corresponding arguments.
-The results are returned as either a dictionary or DataFrame.
+      Run through the metrics dictionary and execute each with its corresponding arguments.
+The results are returned as either a dictionary or dataframe.

-      Results are also silenty stored as a dictionary in `self.metric_results`.
+      Results are also silently stored as a dictionary in `self.metric_results`.

-      :param as_df: If True the results will be returned as a pandas DataFrame, otherwise a dictionary is returned.
-Default is False.
+      :param as_df: If `True`, the results will be returned as a `pandas.DataFrame`, otherwise a dictionary is returned.
+                    Default is `False`.
-      :type as_df: bool, optional
+      :type as_df: bool, default False

-      :returns: * *pandas.DataFrame* -- If `as_df` is True a DataFrame is returned.
-The rows represent metric names and the columns their values.
+      :returns: * *pandas.DataFrame* -- If `as_df` is `True`.
+Each row corresponds to a metric-value pair.
+Metrics with multiple values have multiple rows.
-                * *dict* -- If `as_df` is False (the default) a dictionary is returned.
-                  The keys represent metric names and the values metric values.
+                * *dict* -- If `as_df` is `False`.
+The keys are the metric names and the values are the metric values (grouped).
+Metrics with multiple values are assigned to a single key.

    .. py:method:: plot_histograms(self, figcols=2, figsize=None)

-      Plot grid of feature distributions
+      Plot grid of feature distributions.

-      Convenience wrapper for plot.plot_histograms.
-This function uses the combined real and synthetic data sets and groups by 'source'.
+      Convenience wrapper for `synthgauge.plot.plot_histograms`.
+This
+      function uses the combined real and synthetic data sets and groups by `'source'`.

    .. py:method:: plot_histogram3d(self, data, x, y, x_bins='auto', y_bins='auto', figsize=None)

-      Plot 3D histogram
+      Plot 3D histogram.

-      Convenience wrapper for plot.plot_histogram3d.
+      Convenience wrapper for `synthgauge.plot.plot_histogram3d`.

       :param data: Dataframe to pass to plotting function.
-Either "real" to pass `E.real_data`, "synth" to pass E.synth_data or "combined" to pass E.combined_data.
+Either `"real"` to pass `self.real_data`, `"synth"` to pass `self.synth_data`
+                   or `"combined"` to pass `self.combined_data`.
-      :type data: {"real"|"synth"|"combined"}:
+      :type data: {"real", "synth", "combined"}
+      :param x: Column to plot along the x-axis.
+      :type x: str
+      :param y: Column to plot alont the y-axis.
+      :type y: str

    .. py:method:: plot_correlation(self, feats=None, method='pearson', figcols=2, figsize=None, **kwargs)

-      Plot correlation heatmaps

-      Plot correlation heatmaps for `self.real_data`, `self.synth_data`.
+      Plot a grid of correlation heatmaps.

-      See plot.plot_correlation for details.
+      Convenience wrapper for `synthgauge.plot.plot_correlation`.
+Each
+      dataset (real and synthetic) has a plot, as well as one for the differences in their correlations.

    .. py:method:: plot_crosstab(self, x, y, figsize=None, **kwargs)

-      Plot pairwise crosstabulation
+      Plot pairwise cross-tabulation.

-      Convenience wrapper for plot.plot_crosstab.
-Automatically sets `real` and `synth` parameters to the correspondin data in the Evaluator.
+      Convenience wrapper for `synthgauge.plot.plot_crosstab`.
+      Automatically sets `real` and `synth` parameters to the corresponding data in `self`.

    .. py:method:: plot_qq(self, feature, n_quantiles=None, figsize=None)

-      Plot Q-Q plot

-      Plot Quantile-Quantile plot.
-See plot.plot_qq for details.
+      Plot quantile-quantile plot.

+      Convenience wrapper for `synthgauge.plot.plot_qq`.

       :param feature: Feature to plot.
       :type feature: str
-      :param \*\*kwargs: Keyword arguments to pass to plot.plot_qq.
+      :param \*\*kwargs: Keyword arguments to pass to `synthgauge.plot.plot_qq`.
       :type \*\*kwargs: dict, optional